mohsaad/hangman/README.md

 # hangman
-Simple implementation of Hangman for checking
+Simple implementation of Hangman for checking Infinity Club work.